ThanushKrishna/smart/README.md

 # Project - SMART APP

-Welcome to Project SMART APP project!
+Welcome to the SMART APP project!
 This repository contains all the code and resources related to my project.

 ## Overview